 Tip 1: Use your preventive care benefits

 Certain preventive services are covered in full when they're received from an in-network provider.
-Talk with your doctor to see what preventive care is right for you.
+Talk with your provider to learn what preventive care is right for you.

 Tip 2: Keep your member ID card handy

-On the back of your card, you'll also find information for Customer Service and ProvRN as well as provider networks you can access with in-network benefits throughout the nation.
-Here's an example of your card and important features (please note that your card may look slightly different depending on when it was issued):
+The back of your card includes information for Customer Service, ProvRN and provider networks you can access with in-network benefits throughout the nation.
+The following is an example of a member ID card (please note that your card may look slightly different depending on when it was issued):

-You can also receive a 90-day supply of your maintenance medications at our preferred retail pharmacies and through the mail order service.
-Not all drugs are considered maintenance prescriptions, including compounded drugs, drugs from specialty pharmacies and oncology drugs.
+Did you know you can purchase a 90-day supply of maintenance medications at preferred retail and mail-order pharmacies?
+This can save you from making multiple trips, or a trip altogether, to the pharmacy.
+NOTE: Not all drugs are considered maintenance prescriptions, including compounded drugs, drugs from specialty pharmacies and oncology drugs.

 What is an emergency?

-If you or someone close to you is experiencing a medical emergency, getting care quickly is essential.
-Don't wait.
 An emergency is an accident or sudden unexpected illness that needs to be treated right away or it could result in loss of life, serious medical complications or permanent disability.
-Examples of emergency medical conditions include:
+Examples include:

 - heart attack or severe chest pain